SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Creating_And_Publishing.md

    ![App icon](~/tutorials/images/Name.png)

-1. Here you can browse and choose your preferred icon.
+1. Browse to your preferred icon and select it.

    ![New app icon selection](~/tutorials/images/Style.png)

-1. After finalizing your choices, click the icon in the top left-corner again to return to your app.
+1. Click the icon in the top left-corner again to return to your app.

 ## Step 2: Publish the app

-Our app is currently in the 'Draft' stage, but let's take it live by publishing it and making it visible to everyone.
+Your app is currently in the "Draft" stage, but you can now take it live by publishing it.
+This will make it visible to everyone with the rights to access DataMiner Low-Code Apps.

-1. To publish the app, click the leftmost icon in the top-right corner.
+1. Click the leftmost icon in the top-right corner.

    ![Publish icon](~/tutorials/images/PublishHeader.png)

 1. Provide a short description for your app and confirm by clicking *Publish*.

+   ![Publication pop-up window](~/tutorials/images/PublishPopup.png)

    You will be redirected to the live version of your app.

-   ![Publication pop-up window](~/tutorials/images/PublishPopup.png)

 1. Go take a look at your app on the DataMiner landing page.